JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $900-1200 Option: (Atomic Amplifire or BluGuitar Amp1 or H&K Tube amp or Laney IRT Pulse) in parallel with both into an interface (Boss GT001)
 - $100 for accessories for hooking up (Vypyr VIP1, Vypyr 30, Cube 30, H&K Tube, Zoom G1xfour, Pinnacle, Cab Sim, HotTone Eagles Heart, Joyo American Sound, Behringer Vintage monster)
 - $150 for (Vypyr VIP1, Vypyr 30, Cube 30, Mustang, Blackstar )
-- TODO test phone with guitar and irig in the car away from our apartment with garage band
+- TODO test phone with guitar and irig in the car away from our apartment with garage band then in livingroom to see if theres a diff.
 - $350 for (Boss Pocket GT, NuX Mighty Plug, Fender Micro Mustang)
+- TODO test recording with Cristis mac.
+- TODO Test recording with my windows and then sending to the mac.
+- TODO Check Peavey headphone jack far away from electricity for the same hum/whine
+- TODO Get a shielded cable

 <!-- DUDE2 -->